A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Conclusions

 \item We expect at least about 20\% of the true population of symbiotics to have optical flickering detectable through SkyMapper $\sigu$.
 There is a significant population of optically-flickering symbiotics hidden both within and beyond the known catalogs of symbiotic stars.

-\item For those GALAH Symbiotic Stars (GaSS) from \citet{Munari2021} that are in our sample of luminous red objects and for which data are available, the GaSS are located in the densest part of the u-g/u-v colour-colour diagram and exhibit no evidence for excess $\sigu$.
-The GaSS appear as completely normal giants in SkyMapper parameter space, suggesting that we are probing very different regimes (\autoref{flickerers}).
-The flickerers in the GaSS sample also have donors with earlier spectral types than our flickering SkySy, which can be attributed at least in part to the intentional exclusion of strongly pulsating giants in \citet{Munari2021}.
-The absence of u flux excess and $\sigu$ excess in the GaSS might suggest that earlier spectral types are transferring mass at a lower rate, resulting in dimmer accretion discs.
+\item For those GALAH Symbiotic Stars (GaSS) from \citet{Munari2021} that are in our sample of luminous red objects and for which data are available, the GaSS are located in the densest part of the u-g/u-v colour-colour diagram and exhibit no evidence for excess $\sigu$, suggesting that we are probing very different regimes (\autoref{flickerers}).
+The flickerers in the GaSS sample have donors with earlier spectral types than our flickering SkySy, which can be attributed at least in part to the intentional exclusion of strongly pulsating giants in \citet{Munari2021}.
+The absence of u flux excess and $\sigu$ excess in the GaSS suggests that these earlier spectral types are transferring mass at a lower rate, resulting in dimmer accretion discs with less influence on the optical continuum, and yielding weaker Balmer emission lines.

 \item Ten out of 12 SkySy (including all 4 flickering SkySy), and 4 out of 10 SkySyC, meet the criteria for IR colour selection of symbiotic stars presented by \citet{Akras2019} in their Figure 7.
-This suggests that there is substantial overlap in the effects of our selection methods, even though we selected outliers only on the basis of near-UV colours and variability while \citet{Akras2019} selected outliers only on the basis of IR colours.
+This suggests that there is substantial overlap in the effects of our selection methods, even though we selected outliers only on the basis of uvg colours and variability while \citet{Akras2019} selected outliers only on the basis of IR colours.
 However, not all of our SkySy are correctly categorized by their other decision trees; most interestingly, two flickering SkySy miss getting correctly classified by the Akras symbiotic vs. M giant tree in their Figure A5 by an extremely thin margin---suggesting that the physical cause of abnormal IR colours in symbiotics is operating less strongly in some accreting-only symbiotics.

 \item The symbiotic star Hen 2-104 (the Southern Crab) has a large positive u-v colour, extremely unusual for a symbiotic star.
 It is located next to post-AGBs with strong Balmer jump absorption in the colour-colour diagram.
 SkyMapper u-v (especially when paired with u-g) is effective at distinguishing yellow post-AGB stars with strong Balmer jump absorption from most other luminous red objects.